stat545ubc-2023/collaborative-group21/TEAMWORK.md

 * In a group meeting, individual answers were compared, and the final document merged and corrected.

 ## Timing ⏲️:
-* Goal to work on the troubleshoot document separately.
-Aim to finish individual corrections for the 26th of September.
+* Goal to work on the troubleshooting exercise independently.
+Aim to finish for 9/26/23 so we can meet on Zoom at 7:30pm to compare.
-  * If any remaining tasks left, plan to meet on zoom on the 26th of September to finish Milestone 2.
+  * If any remaining tasks left, plan to reconvene on 9/27/23 to finish Milestone 2.

 # Group Rules